MarekWadinger/adaptive-interpretable-ad/README.md

  'level_low': 1151.15}
 ```

+Note: You can modify the attributes to retrieve any date:

+* `[-d | --date]` date as 'Y-m-d H:M:S'

 ## 🛠 Installation

 ```bash
 python3 -m venv .env
 source .env/bin/activate
 pip install -r requirements.txt
 ```

 ## 👐 Contributing

 Feel free to contribute in any way you like, we're always open to new ideas and approaches.

-- Feel welcome to [open an issue](https://github.com/MarekWadinger/online_outlier_detection/issues/new/choose) if you think you've spotted a bug or a performance issue.
+* Feel welcome to [open an issue](https://github.com/MarekWadinger/online_outlier_detection/issues/new/choose) if you think you've spotted a bug or a performance issue.

 <!--
 ## 🤝 Affiliations